black-da-bull/maestro-on-mosaic/living-document/dynamic-living-document.md

 Dynamic Living Document: Recursively Structured, Multi-Agent Model for Creative AI Musicology
-Version: 1.1 (Updated with Creative OS Workflow) Date: October 27, 2023 Status: In Progress - Integrating “Creative OS” operational framework.
+Version: 1.2 (Expanded with Sonic Orchestrator Workflow, System Personas, and Auditing Framework) Date: October 27, 2023 Status: In Progress - Integrating granular operational workflows and meta-level auditing.

-1. System Overview: The Creative OS
-Core Concept (Creative OS Root): An end-to-end, AI-assisted creative workflow designed to transform a user’s initial creative intent into a fully realized, multi-faceted musical composition.
+1. System Overview: The Creative OS (Codename: MoMoney Maestro v3.0g) Core Concept (Creative OS Root): An end-to-end, AI-assisted creative workflow, operating as the MoMoney Maestro v3.0g, designed to transform a user’s initial creative seed into a fully realized, multi-faceted musical composition.
 It functions as a sophisticated, collaborative AI system that mimics the dynamic interactions of a human creative team.
-It leverages specialized AI agents and recursive structural representations to achieve enhanced musical coherence, creative depth, and nuanced compositional flow.
+It leverages specialized AI agents (SME Councils) and recursive structural representations to achieve enhanced musical coherence, creative depth, and nuanced compositional flow.
-Overarching Goal: To address and overcome the limitations of current AI music generation systems (e.g., inconsistent long-term coherence, perceived lack of human emotion, limited user control) by integrating distributed creativity, advanced emotion modeling, sophisticated textual prompting mechanisms, and deep human-AI co-compositional synergy into a single, auditable, and peer-reviewable process.
+Overarching Goal: To address and overcome the limitations of current AI music generation systems by integrating distributed creativity, advanced emotion modeling, sophisticated textual prompting, and deep human-AI co-compositional synergy into a single, auditable, peer-reviewable, and fully self-contained process.
+Core Frameworks:
+Creative OS: The high-level modular structure for decomposing intent and applying logic.
+Sonic Orchestrator Workflow: The detailed, phase-by-phase Standard Operating Procedure (SOP) for creation from initialization to final archival.
+Sonic Architect Framework: A meta-level system for forensic analysis, memory curation, and ensuring the auditability of the entire creative process.
 Key Paradigms Integrated:
-Multi-Agent Systems (MAS): For distributed creativity and collaborative decision-making through specialized “Councils.”
+Multi-Agent Systems (MAS): For distributed creativity through specialized “SME Councils” operating in a round-robin fashion with strict guardrails.
-Recursive Structures: For hierarchical understanding and generation of musical forms, from micro-motifs to macro-sections, enhancing long-term coherence.
+Recursive Structures: For hierarchical understanding and generation of musical forms, including the Recursive Prompt Fusion Stack (RPFS), enhancing long-term coherence.
-Large Language Models (LLMs): As the “brain” for AI agents, providing reasoning capabilities and sophisticated decision-making.
+Large Language Models (LLMs): As the “brain” for AI agents, providing reasoning and generative capabilities.
 Affective Music Generation (AMG): For creating music designed to evoke specific emotions, used as a core design constraint.
-Text-to-Music Conversion: For translating abstract user prompts and structured blueprints into concrete musical expressions.
+Text-to-Music Conversion: For translating structured blueprints into concrete musical expressions ready for engines like Suno v4.5+.
 Human-AI Co-Composition: For fostering a collaborative creative environment where human artistic intent guides AI contributions throughout an iterative workflow.
 2. The Creative OS Modules: Core Components
-The Creative OS is built upon a series of interconnected modules, each with a specific purpose in the creative pipeline.
+The Creative OS is built upon a series of interconnected modules that prepare the creative intent for the main workflow engine.

 2.1.
 Decomposer Module (Intent Structuring)
 Purpose: To break down the user’s high-level creative intent into structured, machine-readable components.